bmeurant/technical-docs/software-architecture/design-patterns/poeaa.md

         MappingEngine <--> DB
     ```

-    The diagram illustrates the role of an ORM as a layer between the application's domain objects and the relational database, automating data mapping.
+    The diagram illustrates the role of an ORM as a layer between the application's domain objects and the relational [[rdbms|database]], automating data mapping.

 *   **Key Characteristics**:
     *   **Automation**: Automates CRUD (Create, Read, Update, Delete) operations.
     *   **Abstraction**: Hides SQL from the developer for most common operations.
     *   **Implements Patterns**: An ORM typically implements the [[#repository|Repository]], [[#data-mapper|Data Mapper]], and [[#identity-map|Identity Map]] patterns for you.
-*   **Applicability**: Most enterprise applications that use a relational database.
+*   **Applicability**: Most enterprise applications that use a relational [[rdbms|database]].
 *   **Limitations and Challenges**: Can generate inefficient SQL for complex queries.
 The abstraction can "leak," forcing developers to understand the underlying SQL anyway.

 *   **Related Patterns**: